 Hunan was first recorded as being part of dynastic China in 350 BCE.
 Hunan’s land is highly fertile, and for centuries, Hunan shipped its surpluses north.
 Eventually persistent Han immigration from the north and high birthrates caused overcrowding which led to both increased tensions between the Han and the province’s indigenous ethnic minorities, and to general peasant uprisings such as the 1850-1864 Taiping Rebellion which swept into the Hunan from Guangxi and laid waste to much of the province.
 In the 1920s, Mao Zedong capitalized on peasant discontent to organize the Autumn Harvest Uprising of 1927 which established a short-lived Hunan Soviet.
 Nationalist troops eventually forced Mao and his communists forces out of Hunan, and on what became known as the Long March – an epic retreat covering almost 12,500 km which took the Communists to China’s remote northwest where they rebuilt their numbers after being almost entirely wiped out.

-Mining is becoming an increasingly important sector of Hunan’s economy, and Hunan enjoys large deposits of coal as well as iron ore, tin, manganese, antimony, lead, zinc, tungsten, molybdenum, bismuth, niobium, and tantalum.
-The main coal measures are located in the south; Hunan exports some coal and iron ore to Hubei to provide resources for Wuhan’s iron and steel works.
-Hunan is also one of China’s largest producers of tungsten.
+Mining is becoming an increasingly important sector of Hunan’s economy, and Hunan enjoys large deposits of coal as well as iron ore, bauxite, barite, tin, manganese, antimony, lead, zinc, tungsten, molybdenum, bismuth, niobium, graphite material, and tantalum.
+The main coal measures are in the south; Hunan exports some coal and iron ore to Hubei to provide resources for Wuhan’s iron and steel works.
+Hunan is one of China’s largest producers of tungsten.
 While Hunan uses some of its coal to fuel the province’s power plants, a remarkable 40% of its power is generated by small and medium hydroelectric stations scattered along its rivers.